Geo Washington's letters

 The Unresolved Estate and Final Claims

 The Revolutionary War further delayed settlement of Colville’s estate.
-By 1796, Washington—now President—was the sole surviving executor of the will’s residue, amounting to £932 17s 7¾d held in a Maryland bank, an amount George described as 'dissapointing'.
+By 1796, Washington—now President—was the sole surviving executor of the will’s residue, amounting to £932 17s 7¾d held in a Maryland bank, an amount George described as 'disappointing'.

 He filed suit in a Virginia court early that July and again called on English claimants via the London Gazette between November 1796 and January 1797.

-On May 12, 1797, George Pearson, Clerk of the Peace for Durham, wrote on behalf of Richard Clarkson, a surviving relative of Dulcibella.
+On May 12, 1797, George Pearson, Clerk of the Peace for Durham, wrote on behalf of Richard Clarkson, a surviving relative of Dulcibella who had died in 1773).
 Washington’s response on September 13 confirmed court deadlines and warned against spurious claims, directing all inquiries to the bank.
+But the will had been proved in March 1797, so it could be most English beneficiaries never received their legacies before Washington’s death on December 14, 1799.

 Revival of Washington Old Hall

-Between the 1930s and 1950s, Hill organized bicentennial commemorations, transatlantic flag exchanges between Biddick School and Washington, DC, and fundraising appeals to American donors.
+Between the 1930s and 1950s, Fred organized bicentennial commemorations, transatlantic flag exchanges between Biddick School and Washington, DC, and fundraising appeals to American donors.
 Without doubt he would have highlighted this correspondence between George Washington and William Peareth and George Pearson when lobbying the great and good in the USA and Britain

 The restored hall was officially reopened by the US Ambassador in September 1955, solidifying the tangible link between the first President and the parish that gave the name to his family.